sgl-project/sglang/README.md

 `sglang` provides some simple primitives such as `gen`, `select`, `fork`, `image`.
 You can implement your prompt flow in a function decorated by `sgl.function`.
 You can then invoke the function with `run` or `run_batch`.
-The system will manage the state, chat template, and parallelism for you.
+The system will manage the state, chat template, parallelism and batching for you.

 ### Control Flow
 You can use any Python code within the function body, including control flow, nested function calls, and external libraries.